Sheet Pan Sausage and Peppers

 - Add the sausages plus tomatoes and onions to the vegetables.
 Add wine and continue roasting.
 Add basil and serve on buns with a slice of Provolone or with a slice or two of crusty bread.

 This version of sausage peppers and onions comes from Ina Garten’s newest cookbook, Modern Comfort Food (affiliate link).
 Her novel method involves roasting the vegetables in a roasting pan at the same time as cooking the sausages on a sheet pan.
 Our grown sons showed up for dinner and everyone inhaled their dinner!

-Developed by Italian Americans and first served in 1927, sausage and peppers are frequently on the menu for the Feast of San Gennaro and many Italian festivals.
+Italian Americans first served sausage and peppers in 1927.
+It is frequently on the menu for the Feast of San Gennaro and many Italian festivals.
 It’s the “national” dish of Southern Italian immigrants.

-This entree comes with a melange of vegetables, so a loaf of crusty bread plus a green salad would round out the meal.
-Here are some tasty suggestions:
+This entree comes with a melange of vegetables, so a loaf of crusty bread and a green salad would round out the meal.
+Here are some tasty suggestions for your menu: